dojo/typings/README.md

 This is a repository of Dojo 1 TypeScript Typings (including Dijit and DojoX).

-Dojo 2 is built on TypeScript and therefore its typings are inherit in its distrubution.
+Currently, this reopsitory does not include all the typings for Dijit and DojoX, although Dojo is currently fully covered.
+The aim is to cover all of Dijit and continue to accept any community contributions for DojoX.

-The goal affiliated Dojo 1 projects (like [dgrid](http://dgrid.io/) and [dstore](http://dstorejs.io/) is that they will include their typings as part of their repository.
+For other packages, because Dojo 2 is built on TypeScript and therefore its typings are inherit in its distrubution.
+The goal for affiliated Dojo 1 projects (like [dgrid](http://dgrid.io/) and [dstore](http://dstorejs.io/) is that they will include typings as part of their repository.

 ## Usage